tophefo/IpCamera/README.md

 ## Channels

 See PaperUI for a full list of channels and the descriptions.
-Currently there are two channels to ignore and they are the Image channel which requires the HTTP code to be finished first and a test button which I use to trigger new features that I am writing.
+Each camera brand will have different channels depending on how much of the support for an API has been added.
+The channels are kept consistant from camera to camera when possible to make upgrading to a different branded camera easier without the need to edit your rules as much.

 ## Full Example